apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ## Problems encountered

-  Any new technology has a process of exploration and pitfalls.
+  Any new technology has a process of exploration and fall into pitfalls.
 The experience of failure is precious.
 Here are some pitfalls and experiences that StreamPark has stepped into during the implementation of fog core technology. **The content of this section is not only about StreamPark.
-I believe it will bring some reference to all friends who use Flink on Kubernetes.
+I believe it will bring some reference to all friends who use Flink on Kubernetes**.

 ### **FAQs are summarized below**

 - **Kubernetes pod failed to pull the image**

   The main problem is that Kubernetes pod-template lacks docker’s imagePullSecrets

 - **Scala version inconsistent**